improvedk/improve.dk/source/_posts/optimizing-performance-programmatically-setting-readonlysessionstate/optimizing-performance-programmatically-setting-readonlysessionstate.md

 While this is great, we sometimes need something in between.
 Consider the following scenario:<7p>

 * You've got a single handler that's heavily requested.
 * On the first request you need to perform some expensive lookup to load some data that will be used in all further requests, but is session specific, and will thus be stored in session state.
 * If you implement IRequiresSessionState, you can easily detect the first request (Session["MyData"] == null), load the data, store it in session and then reuse it in all subsequent requests.
 However, this ensures only one request may execute at a time, due to the session being exclusively locked while the handler executes.
 * If you instead implement IReadOnlySessionState, you can execute as many handlers concurrently as you please, but you'll have to do that expensive data loading on each request, seeing as you can't store it in session.

-<p>Imagine if you could dynamically decide whether to implement the full read+write enabled IRequiresSessionState or just the read enabled IReadOnlySession state.
+Imagine if you could dynamically decide whether to implement the full read+write enabled IRequiresSessionState or just the read enabled IReadOnlySession state.
 That way you could implement IRequiresSessionState for the first request and just implement IReadOnlySessionState for all of the subsequent requests, once a session has been established.

 And guess what, from .NET 4.0 onwards, that's possible!